-The next of my three-day Pringle Bay Academic Writing Retreats will take place from the 14th to the 16th of April 2021.
-For more information click here.
+The next of my three-day Pringle Bay Academic Writing Retreats will take place from the 8th to the 10th of September, 2021.

 If you want to work on your writing, don’t wait for news of the next workshop to be posted.
 Contact Brenda at email@example.com

-Rhodes University Writing Retreat Port Alfred, 1st to 3rd of December.
+Rhodes University Writing Retreat Port Alfred, 1st – 3rd of December, 2020.

 At the beginning of December, Brenda ran a three-day writing retreat in beautiful surroundings in Port Alfred, on behalf of the Director of Research at Rhodes University .
 The group consisted of nine academic colleagues, who presented the outlines of their current research projects.
 The majority were translating their Ph.D. into a book.

 Participants gave each other feedback and worked collaboratively together.
 The cornerstone of the retreat was the search for the core purpose of their writing as they developed their own unique voices.
 What became clear was that the internship of the Ph.D. as compared with becoming fully fledged academic authors of their own books, requires a major shift.

 In 2020 Brenda was approached by the director of ZAPP (South Africa) to run writing workshops to help contributors to polish their drafts for submission to a Special Issue of Education as Change.
 Six writers participated and all of them produced final drafts which have been submitted for peer review.
 ZAPP is a joint-project of the Centre for Commonwealth Education (University of Cambridge) and the University of the Witwatersrand, Johannesburg (Wits), to promote poetry in schools both in South Africa and the United Kingdom.